axsh/bashsteps/README.md

 D)  The changes made by the script are additive.
 For example, a script
     that installs a package never uninstalls it.

+Although restrictive, if one can safely assume these four characteristics for a planned script, then it is highly likely to be an appropriate script for bashsteps and that it is possible to be successful *using only information in this page*.
+Common examples of such scripts would be those that install software or do document conversion.

-(Other pages will relax these assumptions and explore how to use Bashsteps for a wider range of scripts.)
+See other pages to explore few more hooks and programming requirements that make bashsteps appropriate for a wider range of scripts.
+Remember that bashsteps can be (and has been) used for scripts that do not meet these criteria.
+Other pages also offer less restrictive criteria to help in judging whether bashsteps would bring benefits for whatever use is under consideration.

 ### software requirements

 The first requirement is that 5 "bashsteps hook" variables be defined.
 One way to define them that is minimal but still useful is to copy and paste the following code to the start of the script.
-These particulary settings for the hooks makes the script skip any step that has already been done.
+These particularly settings for the hooks makes the script skip any step that has already been done.

 ```